-As described in Notice to the Profession and Public 19, the Provincial Court is hearing proceedings virtually and in person throughout the Province.
+This Notice describes the health and safety protocols in place for in-person proceedings and attendance during COVID-19.
+As described in Notice to the Profession and Public 19, the Provincial Court is conducting proceedings virtually and in person throughout the Province.
+Anyone attending a proceeding in person must be in full compliance with this Notice.